mvolkmann/blog/src/smalltalk/smalltalk-getting-started.md

 and change the line `entries at: 1 put: 'Transcript'.` to `entries at: 1 put: ''.`.

+## Saving Image

+At this point you should have the environment configured to your liking with your preferred font size, theme, and window placements (such as a Workspace and Transcript).
+Consider saving this in a new image so future sessions can start in this state.
+To do so, open the World menu, select "save image as...", and enter a file name with the extension ".image".
+The image will be saved in the same directory as the base image, along with a corresponding ".changes" file.

 ## Implementing in Debugger

 Smalltalk makes it possible to implement missing methods in the debugger.